criteo/AFK/docs/docs/CMDB/FAQ.md

     Because of EOS, the `maximum-prefixes` field in the CMDB is set at the peer/peer-group level too.
 Then, the Data Aggregation API duplicates the value for each `maximum-prefixes` set.

     We could force the `maximum-prefixes` for each SAFI whether they are enabled or not.
-But, in JunOS it would mean enabling all the SAFIs for the peer-group.
+But in JunOS it would mean enabling all the SAFIs for the peer-group.

-    So it is easier to only enable this option at the peer level, as the peer must be in a SAFI to work.
+    So it is easier to enable this option only at the peer level, as the peer must be in a SAFI to work.

     ### Why don't we support SAFI in peer-groups?

     Because of FRR:

-    - neighbor de/activation in a SAFI is ignored if its peer-group is de/activated in this SAFI
+    - Neighbor de/activation in a SAFI is ignored if its peer-group is de/activated in this SAFI.
-    - when removing a SAFI from peer-group, the neighbor’s SAFI changes
+    - When removing a SAFI from peer-group, the neighbor’s SAFI changes.
-    - when a neighbor’s SAFI list changes, the BGP session is reset
+    - When a neighbor’s SAFI list changes, the BGP session is reset.

-    For retro-compatibility purpose, we don’t manage at all the statement no neighbor <peer-group> activate.
+    For retro-compatibility purposes, we do not manage the statement `no neighbor <peer-group> activate`.
 Meaning, if it is added manually, it will not be removed.

     ### Why is the remote-as mandatory in the peer-groups, and why must it have the same remote-as than its neighbor?

     !!! warning

-        To ease migration, our Salt template for SONiC support neighbor without remote-as.
-But be very careful if using it as there are a lot of risk doing that!
+        To ease migration, our Salt template for SONiC supports peer-groups without remote-as.

     All these restrictions come from FRR.
 In FRR, we cannot setup the remote-as at both peer-group and neighbor level.